aureamunoz/spring-on-quarkus-demo/README.md

 ## Packaging and running the application

 The application can be packaged using `./mvnw package`.
+It produces several outputs:
-It produces the `spring-on-quarkus-demo-1.0-SNAPSHOT-runner.jar` file in the `/target` directory.
+- the `spring-on-quarkus-demo-1.0.0-SNAPSHOT.jar` file in the `/target` directory.
+- the quarkus-app directory which contains the `quarkus-run.jar`

-The application is now runnable using `java -jar target/spring-on-quarkus-demo-1.0-SNAPSHOT-runner.jar`.
+The application is now runnable using `java -jar target/quarkus-app/quarkus-run.jar`.

 ## Creating a native executable

 You can create a native executable using: `./mvnw package -Pnative`.
-You can then execute your native executable with: `./target/spring-on-quarkus-demo-1.0-SNAPSHOT-runner`
+You can then execute your native executable with: `./target/spring-on-quarkus-demo-1.0.0-SNAPSHOT-runner`

 Or, if you don't have GraalVM installed, you can run the native executable build in a container using: `./mvnw package -Pnative -Dquarkus.native.container-build=true`.
 Then, build the docker image with `docker build -f src/main/docker/Dockerfile.native -t quarkus/spring-on-quarkus-demo .`